 served three years in Italy and then went to Australia in early 1947.
 There, Young was auditioned by Bernard Heinze.
 The quality of his

 voice impressed both Heinze and a Dr. Floyd.
-For the last eighteen months, Colin Young studied under Josephine Otlee.
+For the previous eighteen months, Colin Young had studied under Josephine Otlee.

 According the undated and unnamed newspaper clipping, Colin Young's voice impressed Gigli, when Young was serving in Italy.
 Young was to

-sing Don José in a new production of Carmen at Hamburg Opera House.
+sing Don José in a new production of Carmen at the Hamburg opera house.
 Apparently Colin Young auditioned successfully at Covent

 Garden, but apparently he did not sing there.
 Colin Young returned to Italy in 1953 to study in Milan, and was given the part of